Holberton-Makers-Club/home_page/README.md

     * github_link: string - url to their github
     * linkedin: string - url to their linkedin
     * twitter: string - url to their twitter
+    * seeking: string - the role they are seeking
 - route file path/name: api/v1/members.py